 If you drive, you can find nearby parking here.

-Tickets are given out at a National Park Service tent located near the Ellipse Visitors Pavilion.
+Tickets are given out at a National Park Service tent located near the White House Visitor Center.

 There are long lines for tickets, so get there early.
 In the past, tickets have run out after a couple hours.
 The tickets are timed, so the earlier you get in line, the better chance you have